 Current Growth, Potential and Stability

-If a business has been growing consistently over multiple quarters or years that’s a better value than if it’s been shedding customers.
+If a business has been growing consistently over multiple quarters or years it will have a higher multiple than if it’s been stable or declining.

 Current growth helps let a buyer know of potential, how stable the current customer base is, and how viable it is to hold market share or even expand.

 Can a clean exchange happen?
 Will the owner agree to help with the transition?
 Does the business fall apart without the owner?

 Did the owner outsource to a development team?
 If so, does that team continue with the business?